SpencerTP31/PHY_2200_Portfolio/README.md

 ## Magnus Effect

 In this project, I investigated the Magnus Effect on a golf ball during its flight.
 This was one of my most important discoveries during this class as I decided to go off the beaten path and research golf ball flights.
-I originally was going to model a figure that is shown in the book.
+I originally was going to model a figure that is shown in the book by J. Wang.
 When writing the code for this figure I kept getting a slightly different result which leads me to investigate and realize the author had not provided us with his air density and air resistance leading me to infer those.
 For a more detailed explanation see this [file](https://github.com/SpencerTP31/PHY_2200_Portfolio/blob/main/Magnus_Effect/02-project-peters.ipynb).

 [Go to Project](https://github.com/SpencerTP31/PHY_2200_Portfolio/tree/main/Magnus_Effect)